Towards Fully FP8 GEMM LLM Training at Scale: Experimental Results

 \subsection{Downstream performance}

 We compare our proposals with the higher-precision Llama3 baseline across a wide range of standard benchmarks to measure their downstream performance.
-In Table~\ref{tab:benchmarks}, we report some of the most relevant scores along with an average* across a larger set of tasks, detailed in the Appendix.
+Inference during down-stream evaluation uses BF16 precision.
+In Table~\ref{tab:benchmarks}, we report some of the most relevant scores along with an average across a larger set of tasks, detailed in the Appendix~\ref{sec:evals}.
 All \design{} variants offer comparable downstream performance with the higher precision Llama3 baseline with \designXIELU{} architecture, even outperforming it.
 The 1.5B models are trained on 125B tokens, whereas smaller models are trained on 50B tokens.
-We note that we initially tested the idea of cooling down the previously constant weight decay during the learning cooldown phase, aiming to conserve model weights' norm~\citep{kosson2024rotational}.
-We show later in the Appendix that such intervention has no noticeable effect on stability neither performance.
-We had to conserve it for consistency and fair comparison across ablations.
-Finally, we use identical hyper-parameters such as batch size, learning rate and weight decay.